radu-cernatescu/crypto-mart-marketplace/Use Cases.md

   1.4. *Preconditions*: Buyer must have generated at least one wallet address in the wallet page (otherwise there's no way he has money to pay).

-  1.5. *Sucessful Post Conditions*: The buyer's marketplace wallet will be debited the grand total in the respective cryptocurrencies of the transaction.
+  1.5. *Successful Post Conditions*: The buyer's marketplace wallet will be debited the grand total in the respective cryptocurrencies of the transaction.

   1.6. *Business Rules*: The Buyer must have enough balance in their marketplace cryptocurrency wallet to cover the grand total.